polk54/Pantone_ColorOfTheDay/README.md

 The DailyScraper_BS.py file does the following:
   1. Scrapes the Color of the Day website to get the Color name, Pantone ID, Hex code, and 3 describing words.
   2. Appends this info to a .csv
-  3. Writes this info into a new html section and adds it to index.html
+  3. Uses that info to write a new html div section and add it to index.html

 The website is now set up: https://polk54.github.io/Pantone_ColorOfTheDay/